Besta PNG United

-Besta PNG United, sometimes known as Besta United PNG, is a semi-professional soccer club, based in Lae, Papua New Guinea.
-The side acts as the national development team of the Papua New Guinea Football Association, and is limited to players who are under the age of 23.
+Besta PNG United, sometimes known as Besta United PNG, was a men's soccer club based in Papua New Guinea.
+The side acted as the national development team of the Papua New Guinea Football Association, and was limited to players who are under the age of 23.

 The side made their debut in the Papua New Guinea National Soccer League in the 2009–10 season, finishing bottom of the table.
 Since then, they have made gradual progress, with their best success coming in 2018, when they reached the Grand Final for the first time, losing 3–0 to Toti City Dwellers.

 History

 The side first entered the National Soccer League ahead of the 2009–10 season, with the players consisting of players who had been selected at an U20 competition in Lae earlier in 2009.
 The side were managed by former Welgris coach Matthew Witu.
 In November, tragedy struck the side as their starting goalkeeper, Fenney Bonki, lost his life after being hit in a vehicle accident.
 The side picked up just one win, against Rapatona, and four draws, finishing bottom of the table.
 However, midfielder Emmanuel Simon picked up the Player of the Season award.

 In September 2010, it was confirmed that the side would return to the National Soccer League for the 2010–11 season.
 For a while it looked as if the team would continue to struggle, having been unable to pick up a win in any of their first six games, but the side finally picked up their first win of the season on 22 January 2011 with a 5–2 victory over Madang Fox.
 They followed this up with a win against Tukoko University before a 1–1 draw with champions Hekari United.
 Eventually, they squeezed into the playoffs after finishing in fourth place, just one point ahead of Petro Souths.
 However, a 5–1 defeat to Hekari in the semi-finals pushed them into the third-place match against Tukoko University, which was never played.
 The side therefore were awarded fourth place overall by virtue of their lower league position.
 Emmanuel Simon again won the division's Player of the Season award, while striker Jamal Seeto, aged 18, won the Golden Boot.

 The 2011–12 season was a little turbulent, with weather affecting the ability for some matches to be played, but Besta continued their gradual improvement, picking up seven wins and finishing third in the regular season table.
 They faced second-placed Eastern Stars in the semi-final, but went down to a narrow 1–0 defeat.
 In the third-place playoff, they took on Tukoko University, where, after the score was level at 2–2 after regular time, the side went on to secure third place with a 3–2 victory in the penalty shoot-out.
 Emmanuel Simon picked up the Player of the Season award for the third consecutive season.